projectsveltos/sveltos/docs/events/addon_event_deployment.md

           rule: has(resource.metadata.labels) && has(resource.metadata.labels.sveltos) && resource.metadata.labels.sveltos == "fv"
     ```

-In the above YAML definition, an EventSource instance defines an __event__ as a creation/deletion of a Service with the label set to *sveltos: fv* but with a Lua script.
+In the above YAML definition, an `EventSource` instance defines an __event__ as a creation/deletion of a *Service* with the label set to *sveltos: fv* but with a CEL definition.

 Multiple rules can be defined.
 A resource is a match if it matches at least one rule.